pingcap/docs/grafana-tidb-dashboard.md

 The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node\_exporter, Disk Performance, and so on.
 The TiDB dashboard consists of the TiDB panel and the TiDB Summary panel.
 The differences between the two panels are different in the following aspects:

 - TiDB panel: provides as comprehensive information as possible for troubleshooting cluster anomalies.
 - TiDB Summary Panel: extracts parts of the TiDB panel information with which users are most concerned, with some modifications.
-It provides data (such as QPS, TPS, response delay) that users care about in the daily database operations, which serve as the monitoring information to be displayed or reported.
+It provides data (such as QPS, TPS, response delay) that users care about in the daily database operations, which serves as the monitoring information to be displayed or reported.

 This document describes some key monitoring metrics displayed on the TiDB dashboard.